 Telecare provides support and enables independence for millions of older people at home, but this traditional application of technology is not its only use.
-David McKinney, Managing Director UK & Ireland, Tunstall Healthcare gives us an example of how telecare is also being used in less conventional environments.
+Tony Walker, Commercial Director, Tunstall Healthcare gives us an example of how telecare is also being used in less conventional environments.

 Community alarms, assistive technology, telecare, Connected Care; it has many names and yet one main perceived application – a red button on a pendant that older people press if they fall.
 This is, of course, a fantastic use of technology and provides reassurance to millions of users and their families 24 hours a day.
 However, it sometimes frustrates me that this is all it is seen as, when it can be, and is, so much more.
 I’ve seen for myself how the products and services we develop and provide can change the lives of people in many situations.
 People with epilepsy, wheelchair users, deaf people, people with complex needs, carers, people with long term conditions… the list is endless.